Taking care of ourselves in Midlife

 There are times in our lives when stress can actually be good for us, and that type of stress is called eustress.
 It can spur us on to action, to accomplish a goal, make that speech, finish the race, so to speak.

 More often, though, stress affects us in negative ways, and if left unchecked, can affect our health and ultimately our longevity.
-As women in midlife, it’s essential that we pay attention to our bodies and listen to what it’s telling us.
+As women in midlife, it’s essential that we pay attention to our bodies and the stress hormones, and listen to what it’s telling us.

 Let’s consider 10 creative ways to destress + 5 more things we can do to make our life less stressful.
 Some are those quick 5-minute stress relievers and others can involve a bit more time, or perhaps changing our habits and behaviors, at least for an hour!
 But all of these tips and things to do to relax and destress can help us cope with life’s difficulties in a healthy way.